-Clubs must be qualifying clubs.
-A qualifying club has general conditions it must satisfy.
+Clubs must be qualifying clubs with general conditions satisfied.
 These are:

 - that the club is established and conducted in good faith